marencc/intSiteCaller_update/README.md

 - Primary read trimming and integration site calling logic is contained in `intSiteLogic.R`.
 - Branching and condensing of PMACS jobs is performed in `programFlow.R`
-- Barcode error correcting logic is performed in `errorCorrectIndices/golay.py` as wrapped by `errorCorrectIndices/processGolay.py` and alignment parameters are contained in `BLATsamples.sh`.
+- Barcode error correcting logic is performed in `errorCorrectIndices/golay.py` as wrapped by `errorCorrectIndices/processGolay.py`.
 - All code files are checked into the repository.
 - Flowcharts will be added to graphically describe the flow of the overall program as well as the flow/logic of individual functions